spreadthesource/tapestry5-installer/README.md

 		<url-pattern>/*</url-pattern>
 	</filter-mapping>

-As you can see, the contribution is made of two filters, the first one stop all the request till the application has not finished its installation process.
+As you can see, the contribution is made of two filters, the first one stop all the requests till the application has not finished its installation process.

 The second one simply handles request once the application is configured.

 Also their is a new symbol to set for the installation application : 'tapestry.installer-package'

-### Create a InstallerModule
+### Create an InstallerModule

 The installation application can contain a module that must be called InstallerModule, you must set here the version number of your installation application, i.e.